TheRealSkeledan/Floors/README.md

 * Starts the thread and sets running to true

 stop()
-* Continues to try and joins the thread, and sets running to false
+* Continues to try and join the thread, and sets running to false
 * If an error occurs, it prints out the error

 run()